Tangshengku/DDR-Net/README.md

 * Set ``CKPT_FILE``  as your checkpoint file, you also can utilize our pretrained model (checkpoints/DDR-Net.ckpt).
 * Test DDR-Net and Fusion:
 * The method of fusion is optional, including normal fusion and Gipuma fusion.
-* We suggest Gipuma to fusion to provide our results (need to install [fusibile](https://github.com/YoYo000/fusibile)). the script is borrowed from [MVSNet](https://github.com/YoYo000/MVSNet).
-Note that more than 20 GB memory is required for tanks and temples fusion.
+* We suggest Gipuma to fusion to reproduce our results ([fusibile](https://github.com/YoYo000/fusibile) is required to install). the script is borrowed from [MVSNet](https://github.com/YoYo000/MVSNet).
+Note that more than 20 GB memory is needed for tanks and temples dataset fusion.
 ```
 git clone https://github.com/YoYo000/fusibile
 cd fusibile